ably/ably-ruby/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-## Release notes
+## Release process

 This library uses [semantic versioning](http://semver.org/).
 For each release, the following needs to be done:

 * Update the version number in [version.rb](./lib/ably/version.rb) and commit the change.
 * Run [`github_changelog_generator`](https://github.com/skywinder/Github-Changelog-Generator) to automate the update of the [CHANGELOG](./CHANGELOG.md).
 Once the `CHANGELOG` update has completed, manually change the `Unreleased` heading and link with the current version number such as `v1.0.0`.
 Also ensure that the `Full Changelog` link points to the new version tag instead of the `HEAD`.
 Commit this change.
 * Add a tag and push to origin such as `git tag v1.0.0 && git push origin v1.0.0`
+* Visit [https://github.com/ably/ably-ruby/tags](https://github.com/ably/ably-ruby/tags) and `Add release notes` for the release including links to the changelog entry.
 * Run `rake release` to publish the gem to [Rubygems](http://www.rubydoc.info/gems/ably)

 ## License

-Copyright (c) 2016 Ably Real-time Ltd, Licensed under the Apache License, Version 2.0.
+Copyright (c) 2017 Ably Real-time Ltd, Licensed under the Apache License, Version 2.0.
 Refer to [LICENSE](LICENSE) for the license terms.